tez-capital/docs.tez.capital_content/en/faq.md

 ### How do I set up monitoring alerts?

-Use [TezWatch](/tezwatch/) to receive Telegram or Discord notifications when:
+Use [TezWatch](/tezwatch/) to receive Discord notifications when:
 - Your baker misses a block or attestation
 - A service goes down
 - Your baker is scheduled to bake soon

-TezWatch is a standalone bot — set it up via the Discord or Telegram bot interface, not through TezBake.
+TezWatch is a standalone Discord bot, not part of TezBake itself.
 Head to the [Tez Capital Discord](https://discord.gg/cVGMA4MaNM) `#tezwatch` channel and use the `/subscribe` slash command to get started.

 **→ More:** [TezWatch Setup](/tezwatch/tutorials/setup/)